yangt1013/SPEINet/README.md

 Paper under review.

 # SPEINet
-Code and data will be available soon.
+weights and data will be available soon.